ABSTRACT SUBMISSION GUIDELINES

 - The corresponding author will be notified by the email address provided during submission whether their abstract has been accepted.

-- As there are limits on the number of oral presentations, some abstracts submitted for oral presentation may be offered as a poster that can be viewed in a gallery section on the SPHeRE website and in-person on the day of the Conference.
+- As there are limits on the number of oral presentations due to the online format, some abstracts submitted for oral presentation may be offered as a poster that can be viewed in a gallery section on the SPHeRE website and in person at the conference.

 - Details on poster format and full presentation guidelines will be included in the notification email.